karollayna/expense-tracker/README.md

 You can:

 ⭐ Organize your expenses into categories and subcategories
-⭐Visualize your daily, weekly, or monthly spending
+⭐ Visualize your daily, weekly, or monthly spending
 ⭐ Track your expenses throughout the year